Posted on Tuesday 15 October 2019

 There are plenty of ways that you can start investing, but here are two of the most common:

 Find out if your employer offers a pension plan.
-If they do, you might want to think about enrolling.
-You can start putting money towards your retirement while getting a little bit of free money from your employer—and let’s be honest, that type of opportunity doesn’t come around often!
+If they do, you should think about enrolling.
+You can start putting money towards your retirement while also getting some additional money from your employer.
+This type of benefit doesn’t come around often.

 A pension plan is super simple.
-You decide how much you will contribute each pay cheque, and a portion of your pre-tax earnings will be sent to your RRSP, or retirement savings account.
-Then, your employer uses that amount as a basis to determine how much they will contribute.
-The amount is different for everyone, but usually employers will pledge to match a certain percentage of the amount you put away each year.
+First, you decide how much you will contribute each payday.
+A portion of your pre-tax earnings will then be sent to your retirement savings account.
+Then, your employer uses that amount to determine how much they will contribute.
+This amount is different for everyone, but usually, employers pledge to match a certain percentage of the amount you put away each year.

 Investing apps could also be an option.
-Something like Acorns takes a slightly different approach to investing—instead of putting large amounts away into an investment portfolio, this app rounds up all of your debit card spending and puts the leftover change into the stock market.
-It’s a great way to automate your savings and start learning how investments work without putting a ton of thought into the process.
+Apps like Acorns take a unique investment approach.
+Instead of putting large amounts away into an investment portfolio, this app rounds up all of your debit card spending and puts the leftover change into the stock market.
+It’s a great way to automate your savings and start learning how investments work without putting too much thought into the process.

-If those options seem overwhelming, you can even choose to set automatic weekly deposits into a high interest savings account at your local bank.
-Having even a small amount of interest earnings per month could really add up.
+If these options seem overwhelming, you can even choose to set automatic weekly deposits into a high-interest savings account at your local bank.
+Having even a small amount of interest earnings per month can add up.

 At My Canada Payday, we are proud to be one of the country’s leading payday lenders.
 Helping our customers get back on their feet and learn smart financial habits is our passion, and our 5-star customer reviews prove it!
 Call (604-630-4783) or email ( email@example.com ) us at any time to get in touch with our support team and find out why Canadians across the country are choosing My Canada Payday for their payday loans.